nickzoic/nick.zoic.org/art/midi-hero/index.md

 [accelerometer](../rocket-surgery-airborne-iot-telemetry-buzzconf/)
 would be a more modern alternative and could feed into a control channel as well.

-Plus, of course, I should make some room for neopixels.
+Plus, of course, I should make some room for [neopixels](../saturnalia-a-rotating-christmas-tree/)!

 # Microcontroller